someparty/someparty/source/some-kicks.html.markdown

 ---
 title: "Some Kicks"
 layout: page
-description: Track listing for Some Party's Some Kicks show on the pandemic pirate radio station Nowhere.fm
+description: Track listing for Some Party's Some Kicks show on the pandemic pirate radio station Nowhere
 ---

-For a few months during the COVID-19 pandemic the online pirate radio station [Nowhere.fm](https://www.nowherefm.net/) broadcast a diverse array of programming.
+For a few months during the COVID-19 pandemic, the online pirate radio station [Nowhere](https://www.nowherefm.net/) broadcast a diverse array of programming.
 Some Party contributed a music program to the mix titled Some Kicks.
 The songs played on the show are listed below, along with links to their respective Bandcamp pages.

+<a name="episode1"></a>
 ##Episode 1

 Antibodies - "Firing Squad"